reg1z/omarchy-kali-vm/README.md

 The QEMU Image is patched during initial setup to apply selected configurations, expand the virtual harddrive and filesystem.
 While patching, SPICE agent support is wired in so resize events propagate properly.
 XFCE was given a small autoresize helper that polls `xrandr`, applies the preferred mode when the display changes, and restarts the user-session `spice-vdagent` if needed.
 That extra guest-side step was necessary because XFCE was not reliably applying the new SPICE-provided resolution on its own, which in turn caused mouse alignment to break after resizes.

 ### Control Flow
 1. The user runs `omarchy-kali-vm install` from a terminal or an Omarchy-integrated menu entry.
+This is a first-time setup command and exits early if managed Kali VM state already exists.
 2. The script gathers VM resources and guest credentials from the user, writes the Kali compose config, and prepares local storage under `~/.kali`.
 3. It downloads the latest weekly Kali QEMU archive, verifies it cryptographically, extracts the QCOW2, and patches the image offline with the configured user/session changes.
 If something goes wrong with the weekly image, the script falls back to the latest current/stable Kali QEMU archive.
 4. It starts the VM through the `qemux/qemu` container, waits for the SPICE socket, writes a user-owned `Kali` desktop entry, and opens `remote-viewer`.
+By default, closing the viewer powers the VM down cleanly.
 5. Later launches reuse the same compose/storage setup and just start the VM and connect over SPICE.
 6. Removal tears down the Kali VM state from the same entrypoint and removes the runtime-created launcher.